Blasio Vincent Ndale Esau Oriedo: Biography

 Oriedo was born to Esau Khamati Oriedo (d.
 1 December 1992) and Evangeline Olukhanya Ohana Analo-Oriedo (d.
 11 July 1982), both from the western Kenya's Luhya ethnic group of the Bantu lineage.
 His father was a Kenyan politician (freedom fighter and colonial-era political detainee, district representative and once chairman of the North Nyanza Local Native Council), an entrepreneur, philanthropist, and a veteran of World Wars I and II.
 He was a Christian who challenged early white Christian missionaries in East Africa to embrace the African cultures as congruent with the Christian credo.
-His mother was an advocate of women's rights and literacy in Kenya.
-Oriedo was close to his mother, but his relationship with his father was strained.
-His formative years were spent with a paternal uncle, Bernard Walter Amukhale Oriedo.

 He received early education at government and mission schools, and sat, successfully with distinction, for the Cambridge School Certificate in 1946 at the former Government African School at Kakamega in North Nyanza (present-day Kakamega High School at Kakamega in western Kenya).
-He attended the Royal Institute of Medicine and Public Health at Nairobi; graduating in 1950.
-He was a licentiate of the Royal College of Physicians and Surgeons of Great Britain.
-He earned a doctor of public health (DPH) degree in epidemiological tropical medicine at the London School of Hygiene & Tropical Medicine a constituent college of the University of London.
-He was a fellow at the Dutch Royal Tropical Institute and Tulane University's Medical College's School of Tropical and Infectious Diseases in New Orleans.
-He attended and contributed to many scientific conferences and proceedings, lectures, and speaking engagements worldwide.

 He was the first and the youngest native East and Central African epidemiologist in the field of tropical medicine and infectious diseases—both as researcher and a clinical practitioner—in the spread, control, and eradication of infectious agents.
 His parasitological epidemiology medical research and resulting treatments have received global acclaim and application.
-He was a champion of indigenous medical research and the dissemination of homegrown scientific medical information—such as, new clinical modalities, field studies and discoveries—via cooperation with indigenous and overseas scholarly publications, medical panels, and scientific proceedings.
-He foresaw this informational approach as an effective and dynamic forum for interchange of knowledge and viewpoints amongst various indigenous healthcare communities and their counterparts abroad; a mechanism for the documentation and dissemination of vital information on local diseases within the East and Central African region.
+He supported indigenous medical research and the dissemination of homegrown scientific medical information.
+He foresaw this informational approach as an effective and dynamic forum for interchange of knowledge and viewpoints amongst various indigenous healthcare communities and their counterparts abroad..
 His epidemiological medical research of the East African Leishmaniasis or kala-azar (black fever) has bred critical knowledge for worldwide use in both private and public health sectors, and civil societies.
 In 1964 he attended, as an invited expert panelist, the XII International Congress of Entomology at London, United Kingdom.